-Implementation Transit samina sould be outended to now areas by adding more stone in • Transit service could be extended to new areas by adding more stops in Corresponding to their transit, biles, and pedagtrian access, and Opportunities Carrboro well connected to other transit, bike, and pedestrian access, and including more hours of service.
+Implementation Transit service could be extended to new areas by adding more stops in Opportunities Carrboro well connected to other transit, bike, and pedestrian access, and (UPDATED 10-13-20) including more hours of service.
 New Transit Oriented Development could be sited in the Northern Transition Area.
-Implementation Fleet has many old and inefficient vehicles Challenges Funding is currently stressed. • It is difficulty to site development of sufficient density in northern Carrboro to justify transit.
+Extend transit service - routes that run into Research Triangle Park and Durham aren't being fully utilized.
+Implementation Fleet has many old and inefficient vehicles Challenges Funding is currently stressed.
+It is difficulty to site development of sufficient density in northern Carrboro to justify transit.
 Service level makes it difficult for many commuters to use transit.
-Resources Needed Increased funding (human and material) • Landowner, developer, and community support new mixed use/transit oriented development Anticipated Cost Improved local transit service costs will depend on different factors, and will be implemented by Chapel Hill Transit and GoTriangle.
-Leadership Board/Transit Partners, NTAAC, Transportation Advisory Board, Town staff for new development.
+Resources Needed Increased funding (human and material) Landowner, developer, and community support new mixed use/transit , oriented development Anticipated Cost Improved local transit service costs will depend on different factors, and will be implemented by Chapel Hill Transit and GoTriangle.
+Leadership Board/Transit Partners, NTAAC, Transportation Advisory Board, Town staff for , new development.
 Chapel Hill Transit for improved/expanded local transit service; GoTriangle for regional transit.
 Other partners below can also provide leadership.
 Partners Local business community, NTA neighbors Time Frame Transit development/improvement by nature is an ongoing and long term undertaking.
 Fit with Items See separate recommendation for steps to promote transit service.
-Next Step(s) Work with GoTriangle and Chapel Hill Transit staff to provide additional feedback on plans for future service and ability to accelerate adding service. • Enhance transit access points along the 54/15-501 corridor from Chapel Hill/Carrboro to Durham and provide more frequent, reliable bus service.
-Evaluation Criteria Number of bus commuters/trips : ::::::::::::::::::::::::::::::::::::: 1
+Next Step(s) Work with GoTriangle and Chapel Hill Transit staff to provide additional feedback on plans for future service and ability to accelerate adding service.
+Enhance transit access points along the 54/15-501 corridor from Chapel Hill/Carrboro to Durham and provide more frequent, reliable bus service.
+Evaluation Criteria Number of bus commuters/trips 1